TrisDing/algorithm010/Week03/NOTE.md

     for choice in choices:
         if exclusive condition: # get rid of the illegal choices continue
-        path.append() # Make the choice
+        path.append(choice) # Make the choice
-        backtrack(path, choices) # enter the next decision tree path.pop() # Remove the choice (since the choice it's already made)
+        backtrack(path, choices) # enter the next decision tree path.pop() # Remove the choice (since it's already made)
 ```

-- Time complexity: O(N * 2^N)
-- Space complexity: O(N)
+- Time complexity for backtrack algorithm is at least O(N!)
-- Backtrack is a decision tree, updating the result is actually a preorder recursion
+- Backtrack is a decision tree, updating the result is actually a preorder and/or postorder recursion
+- Sometimes we don't need to explicitly maintain the choice list, we derive it using other parameters (e.g. index)
+- Sometimes path can be a string instead of an array, and we use `path += 'choice'` and `path = path[:-1]` to make and remove choice